 -

 Who is your target user?
-Understand their demographics, location, and device preferences.
+Know their location, age, and which phones they actually carry.

 -

 What’s your monetization strategy?
-Match your revenue model to platform user behavior.
+Match your revenue model to how each platform’s users behave.

 -